lumeland/lume.land/plugins/netlify_cms.md

 `http://localhost:3000/admin/` to access the CMS and make changes to the content of your site.

-Keep in mind that local mode needs Node installed on your computer because it's needed to run `npx netlify-cms-proxy-server` to start the local proxy server for the CMS.
-If you want to disable the local mode, set `local: false` in the plugin configuration.
+Keep in mind that local mode runs
+`deno run --allow-read --allow-net=0.0.0.0 --allow-write --allow-env npm:netlify-cms-proxy-server` to start the local proxy server for the CMS.
+You can change this command with `proxyCommand` option or disable the local mode, by setting `local: false` in the plugin configuration.